MikkoVihtakari/BioticExplorer/README.md

 #### Cruise overview data

 Click the ‘Cruise overview’ tab to see all cruises in the dataset.
-These data comprise of the ‘$mission’ element in NMD Biotic files.
+These data comprise of the ‘mission’ element in NMD Biotic files.

 #### Station data

-The ‘Overview’ tab lists selected plots to establish an overview of the ‘\(fishstation' and '\)catchsample’ elements in NMD Biotic files.
+The ‘Overview’ tab lists selected plots to establish an overview of the ‘fishstation’ and ‘catchsample’ elements in NMD Biotic files.
 ‘Map of catches’ tab shows a location overview of catches and the ‘Examine data’ the data in a tabular form.

 #### Individual data

-The ‘Overview’ tab shows a general overview of the ‘\(individual' and '\)agedetermination’ elements in NMD Biotic files.
+The ‘Overview’ tab shows a general overview of the ‘individual’ and ‘agedetermination’ elements in NMD Biotic files.
 The ‘Species plots’ tab can be used to generate plots describing basic life-history parameters of a species with sufficient data and the ‘Examine data’ tab shows the data in a tabular form.

 ### Download